Law of sines: Relationship to the area of the triangle

-The spherical law of sines
+Spherical law of sines

 The spherical law of sines deals with triangles on a sphere, whose sides are arcs of great circles.

 Suppose the radius of the sphere is 1.
 Let a, b, and c be the lengths of the great-arcs that are the sides of the triangle.
 Because it is a unit sphere, a, b, and c are the angles at the center of the sphere subtended by those arcs, in radians.
 Let A, B, and C be the angles opposite those respective sides.
 These are dihedral angles between the planes of the three great circles.

 Then the spherical law of sines says:

 Vector proof

 Consider a unit sphere with three unit vectors OA, OB and OC drawn from the origin to the vertices of the triangle.
 Thus the angles α, β, and γ are the angles a, b, and c, respectively.
 The arc BC subtends an angle of magnitude a at the centre.
 Introduce a Cartesian basis with OA along the z-axis and OB in the xz-plane making an angle c with the z-axis.
 The vector OC projects to ON in the xy-plane and the angle between ON and the x-axis is A. Therefore, the three vectors have components: